 Each spring, hundreds of thousands of shorebirds stop to rest and feed along the Washington Coast and in the Grays Harbor estuary during their migration northward.
 Coming from as far south as Argentina, these Arctic-bound shorebirds are among the world’s greatest migrants.
 Field trips to birding hotspots, lectures, vendors, exhibitors and great shorebird viewing take place at Grays Harbor National Wildlife Refuge and in other parts of the county.

 International Migratory Bird Day (IMBD) (May 13) is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico and the Caribbean.
 Each year IMBD explores a different aspect of migratory birds and their conservation, and many wildlife refuges take part in IMBD celebrations.
-As the date approaches, check the Refuge System special events calendar for more IMBD event listings.

 The Biggest Week in American Birding